necrolyte2/beast_whip/README.md

   python setup.py install
   ```

 After this finishes you will have installed and activated a new virtualenv called bw inside of the beast_whip directory.
-Then beast_whip will be installed into that virtualenv.
-If you already have virtualenv then you can omit step 3 and replace step 4 with activating your existing virtualenv
+If you already have virtualenv then you can omit step 3 and replace step 4 with activating your existing virtualenv.

+## beagle_optimiser

 ### Example Usage